A Murray-von Neumann type classification of $C^*$-algebras: -semi-finiteness and three types of -algebras

 The terminology ``$p$ is dense in $q$'' is used in many places (e.g.\ \cite{PZ00}), while the terminology ``essential'' comes from \cite{Zhang89}.

-Some people might think that the above definition of $C^*$-finiteness is not perfect since $\bar r^s = s$ does not imply $r\sim_\s s$.
-In the Appendix, we will consider a variant of this definition which seems more symmetric and is a more direct analogue of the von Neumann algebra finiteness, but such a definition is eventually rejected for some reasons.
-Other people might wonder why we do not use the finiteness as defined in \cite{CP79}.
+Some people might wonder why we do not use the finiteness as defined in \cite{CP79}.
 The reason is that we want to give a classification scheme for $C^*$-algebras using open projections (and the definition of finiteness in \cite{CP79} seems not related to open projections).
-Nevertheless, in the Appendix, we will also give a brief account for the situation when one uses this finiteness instead.

 \begin{rem} Let $p\in \op(A)$.

 \smnoind (a) Suppose that $p$ is abelian.
 If $r,s\in \op(\her(p))$ satisfying $r\leq s$ and $r\sim_\s s$, then $r =s$.
 Thus, $p$ is $C^*$-finite.

 \smnoind (b) If $\her(p)$ is finite dimensional, then $p$ is $C^*$-finite.